Raspberry Pi3 model B is a microcomputer for doing almost anything. Let's use it for installing storagenode for V3 of the Storj Network!

 WALLET: ERC20 compatible ethereum address for STORJ token payments (use the same payout address for all nodes if you are running multiple nodes.)
 If you are opting in to zkSync L2 payouts, please use your zkSync wallet address.
 You can read more about choosing L1 or L2 payout options and how to configure zkSync here.

 ADDRESS: external IP address or the DDNS you configured and the port you opened on your router.

 Note: If you are using a custom port other than 28967, then you have to change the

-STORAGE: how much disk space you want to allocate to the Storj network
+STORAGE: How much disk space you want to allocate to the Storj network

-- /home/pi/.local/share/storj/identity/storagenode: the location of your identity files.
+- /home/pi/.local/share/storj/identity/storagenode: This is the location of your identity files.
 You can copy the absolute path from the output of the identity command you ran earlier (second to last line below).
 We recommend to move it to the HDD, for example, to the

 - /mnt/storj/storagenode: local directory where you want files to be stored on your hard drive for the network.